-Danielle is ecstatic to be experiencing her first year with Stone Fence Theatre.
+Danielle is happy to be returning to Stone Fence Theatre for her second year, after taking part in last year’s production of Stag and Doe.
 She studied Theatre and Development at Concordia University where she was instilled with a belief in the power of theatre as a tool for change.
 Another person's story can change you.
 It can make you laugh; it can make you think.
 And when a community laughs and thinks together, it can lead to powerful societal change.
 Danielle teaches elementary French and the arts and often implements drama in her teaching to encourage the development of empathy and self-confidence.

-Evan has been playing guitar for 25 years.
-He is making his debut on the Stone Fence stage, but has been a member of the team for years as Web Master.
+Evan has been a member of the Stone Fence Theatre team for years as Web Master.
+Last year, he joined the Heart band and ended up playing a small role.
+He loved it and looks forward to taking a much bigger acting role this year as Dr. Robert.
 In addition to playing music he enjoys martial arts and playing outside with his wife and three small children.

 Nigel was raised in the Valley and has been involved in theatre since he was about 12.
 Since he left the Valley in 2004, his theatre experience has been two years of Theatrical Production training, a month working on the Edmonton Fringe Festival, and one year as Vice President of his university drama club.
 But he’s back for good this time, back in the Valley where it all began, making shows in the community that gave him his start!

-Lanark-based jazz and blues pianist/singer Peter Brown was the keyboardist for the New Orleans-style band Mumbo Jumbo Voodoo Combo for 17 years.
-He now leads his own jazz quartet and plays with the Renfrew County blues/rock band, The Rockerfellas.
+Lanark-based jazz and blues pianist/singer Peter Brown leads his own jazz quartet and plays with the Renfrew County blues/rock band, The Rockerfellas.
 He has released three CDs under his own name, as well as recording with singer/songwriters Terry McLeish, Brock Zeman and many others.
 He has toured with Canadian blues legend Dutch Mason and with former Rolling Stones guitarist Mick Taylor, among others.
 For over 20 years, he served as pianist, bandleader and arranger for the Mississippi Mudds theatre company in Carleton Place.
-This is his eighth production with Stone Fence Theatre, where he is gradually creeping out from behind the piano and onto the stage.
+This is his ninth production with Stone Fence Theatre.

 Ish lives on the Bonnechere River near Golden Lake with life partner Kathy Eisner.
 He started working as a playwright in 1980 with the Upper Madawaska Theatre, with which he co-wrote, wrote or contributed to six shows.
 With Stone Fence Theatre, he has produced and written or collaborated on 15 shows and dozens of songs.
 His experience with the now-iconic Wilno Express, writing news features about Valley personalities for the Ottawa Citizen, and working in the community informs what he puts onstage today.